minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 ## Problem statement

-<blockquote>*"The problem need not be a pressing societal need, but rather any perceived gap in a situation or experience.
-For example, the Insalata Caprese is a wonderful artifact, but hardly addresses a problem in the deepest sense of the word."*---Karl Ulrich, Design (2011).</blockquote>
+*"The problem need not be a pressing societal need, but rather any perceived gap in a situation or experience.
+For example, the Insalata Caprese is a wonderful artifact, but hardly addresses a problem in the deepest sense of the word."*---Karl Ulrich, Design (2011).

 Write a statement about the problem that your finished product will solve.
 The gap has to be clearly described and very specific.
 We see two possibilities: